ShashaAde/Domain-Network-Project/README.md

 - Web Development and Hosting

 ### Services/Tools Used
-- Cisco Packet Tracer to map out the logical layout of my network
+- Cisco Packet Tracer to map out the logical layout of my network.
-- Wordpress to setup a online market place thorugh a LAMP server
+- Wordpress to setup a online market place thorugh a LAMP server.
-- VMware to set up the servers and workstations
+- VMware to set up the servers and workstations.
 - Created domain and DNS zones for the VMs.
 - Used tools (ipconfig/ifconfig, ping) to assign IPs and test connectivity.
 - Enabled RDP for remote access to Windows Pro.